Eco Award Namibia in Düsternbrook

 We think, Safari Ranch Düsternbrook offers good working and living conditions for all employees.
 Our level of socio-economic development is a direct result from tourism and our philosophy.
 Each full-time employee should have a written job description so that expectations and tasks are clearly communicated.

 The staff have constant on the job training in order to meet today's tourist expectations.
 They were also sent to off-site courses for driving license, cooking, room service and guiding to further their skills and confidence.
 We helped one employee who wanted to work as an au pair in Germany for one year.
 After one year the employee spoke German and apart from having learned many new things and also a different relation to time.
 By this she had increased her job prospects upon returning to Namibia.
 Today she is well off and has a good work in the capital.
 This was all possible with our help but also her own strong willingness.
 Other members of staff were sent for driving lessons.
-One passed the other one not and she is now busy with her practical driving test.
-These are just some examples of creating the possibility but also of own driving force and willingness to succeed.
+One passed - the other one not and she is today in passion of a driver's license and I gave her a car.
+To be committed, be self motived to contribute to the success of the farm pays out.

 Our government has a future aim for the country called "Vision 2030".
 This we also use as our basis but we want to reach that goal long before 2030.
 In November 2008 we are proud to say that we have reached already the aim in terms of minimum average income per person at the farm.